JamesSkemp/words/content/post/algorithms-or-human-judgement-give-me-logic.md

 +++
 title = "Algorithms or human judgement?
-Give me logic" summary = "In short, I'd rather get my search results from logic than the crazy fancy of a human being." draft = false comments = true date = "2006-12-23T23:30:00-06:00"
+Give me logic" description = "In short, I'd rather get my search results from logic than the crazy fancy of a human being." draft = false comments = true date = "2006-12-23T23:30:00-06:00"